The Actionstep webform builder allows you to create webforms that connect your public-facing website with your Actionstep system.

 To create a new webform, select "New Webforms" in the top right of the screen to launch the form manager.

 The form manager is divided into three easy steps which we will review below.

 On the first step of the Webform Manager, you will set some of the basics for how the webform will work.
 This includes the name and what matter type to use.

-Once you have filled in the details you want on this page, click the green Next button at the bottom of the page to progress to the next step where you set the fields in the webform.
+Once you have filled in the details you want on this page, click the Save button, then click the green Next button to continue editing your webform.